 The Sails – Know Your Passion

-You passion is the emotionally based fundamental driver for you.
-It comes out of your most basic philosophy and world view.
+Your passion is the emotionally based fundamental driver for you.
+It comes out of your most basic philosophy and worldview.
 It taps into the epic longing of our hearts.
-To help identify it, answer the question “why am I here?”
+To help identify it, answer the question “Why am I here?”
 What is your purpose?
 What fills you?

 The Hull – Know Your Business